Dependent persons unit

 - The DPU will be removed from the lot prior to the lot being sold

-If the proposed building does not fit the above criteria, then it may be regarded as a second dwelling on the lot, and in those circumstances either a planning permit will be required or it may be prohibited altogether.
+If the proposed building does not fit the above criteria, it may be regarded as a second dwelling on the lot, and in those circumstances either a planning permit will be required or it may be prohibited altogether.